The Limits of Personalization in Assortment Optimization: Experiments

-Previous experimental work have shown that revenue-ordered assortments are surprisingly good at approximating the optimal assortment revenue (TAOP) under the LC-MNL \citep{rusmevichientong2014assortment}.
-Our computational experiments push those results even further showing that revenue assortment performs well even against a clairvoyant firm.
-Indeed, from our experiments we see that the clairvoyant revenues, on average, are only between 0.5\% to 19\% higher than those obtained under revenue-ordered assortments.
-We also see that there is not even a single instance in which the clairvoyant revenue exceeded revenue-ordered by more than twice.
+Our computational experiments suggest that the revenue-ordered heuristic performs relatively well even against a clairvoyant firm.
+Indeed, from our experiments we see that the expected revenues of the clairvoyant firm are, on average, between 0.5\% and 19\% higher than the expected revenues under the revenue-ordered heuristic.
+On the other hand, the personalized heuristic is on average 0\% to 10.8\% higher than the expected revenue of the revenue-ordered heuristic.